 Bringing some great experience from previous roles in education and sport, Alisha came onboard at TRP in January 2020 as the Senior Marketing & Communications Coordinator.

-With former positions at St Aloysius College (Adelaide), Vicsport and The Victorian Amateur Football Association, teamed with ongoing work at Carlton FC and Motorsport Australia, Alisha has a passion for community engagement and social connectedness.
+With former positions at St Aloysius College (Adelaide), Vicsport, Carlton FC and The Victorian Amateur Football Association, teamed with ongoing work with Motorsport Australia, Alisha has a passion for community engagement and social connectedness.

 Schools Program Manager

 Peter is passionate about improving the lives of others and has worked in the education and wellbeing space both in Australia and overseas.
 He has been previously involved in the Primary Prevention space whilst at the Alcohol and Drug Foundation, while his last two years prior to TRP were as a teacher and wellbeing leader at an all girls school in Melbourne.

 Peter is currently studying a Masters of Education (Leadership, Management & Wellbeing) at Melbourne University, and enjoys endurance sporting events (marathons + bike rides) which raise funds for social enterprises.

 Elias is a qualified teacher who, for the last two years, has been teaching in a remote indigenous community in the Tiwi Islands.

 Whilst up north, he worked with a range of at risk students and made some incredible inroads in helping the mental health and wellbeing of his students and the wider community.
 Prior to this, he taught at a primary school in Melbourne where he co-led the Student and Wellbeing team.

 Elias’ passion for helping young people and making a difference drives him immensely.
 He loves his sport and is a diehard Richmond supporter.
 He also plays and coaches cricket and enjoys getting out for a fish and some camping during his down-time.